evavanheese/BOLD-CSF/README.md

 ## Signal processing and cross-correlation
 We used Matlab functions for:
-- signal normalisation
+- Signal normalisation
-- detrending of the signal (using `spline_detrend` from chronux)
+- Detrending of the signal (using `spline_detrend` from chronux)
-- low-pass filtering (<0.1 Hz)
+- Low-pass filtering (<0.1 Hz)
-- cross-correlation
+- Cross-correlation

 Scripts to perform these steps and make BOLD-CSF output figures with the same layout and formatting as published in the original paper are available upon request.

 ## Recommended checks to perform along the way